 Show HN:to your one-line summary and strips trailing punctuation and hype words. - Drafts a first comment with the standard structure the community responds to: what it is, why you built it, the tech behind it, and an explicit ask for feedback.

-- Flags common rejection triggers — exclamation marks, words like “revolutionary”, or a missing URL.
+- Flags common rejection triggers — exclamation marks, words like “revolutionary”, a missing URL, or a title that starts with “I built…”

 Per the HN guidelines, Show HN is for things people can try out, not announcements or blog posts.
-The URL should go straight to the working thing.
+The URL should go straight to the working thing, not a landing page or waitlist.